Techmonkeys-se/deploy-k8s/README.md

 - Calico network plugin is not plug and play.
 You have been warned (or im too stupid to learn BGP)

+- Storage role with Longhorn has some issues and need manual work
+  - the yaml file need to be applied several times for all settings to be implemented

 ## Contribution
 ------------------